 Fauquier Health Physician Services offices are open and are also offering appointments via telehealth.
 Visit FHDoctors.org to find a provider right for you.

 Below are a number of resources to help educate you and your family on COVID-19.
 For more information on the virus, please contact the Virginia Department of Health who has established a dedicated phone line, 1-877-ASK-VDH3, or visit the Centers for Disease Control and Prevention website at www.cdc.gov.

 Be sure to check out our COVID-19 FAQs article, published on March 26th that addresses commonly questions about testing, symptoms, what to do and face masks.

 Centers for Disease Control and Prevention (CDC) – www.cdc.gov

 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

-Fauquier Health is currently accepting the following donations from the public:
+Fauquier Health may still be accepting the following donations from the public:

 In an effort to maintain the safety of our staff, we are unable to accept donations of homemade food.
 Any donation of food must be commercially prepared or store bought items that are sealed and/or individually wrapped.
 We kindly ask that you call ahead to schedule food donations.